xinyiguan/py2lispIDyOM/README.md

 all experiment data and contains all necessary data and scripts of the experiment that can be shared to reproduce/replicate the experiment results.

+In particular, the logger contains a LISP script (`compute.lisp`) which is the actual lisp script that runs the IDyOM model.

+### Structure

-The structure of the experiment log folder follows the example below:
+The structure of a typical experiment log folder follows the example below:

 ```
 experiment_history